silverstripe/cwp/docs/en/user.md

 * Enter your AddThis profile ID into the `AddThis Profile Id` field
 * Save the settings

-When using the default SilverStripe Express theme, this will add a 'Share' button on the top right of each page.
+When using the default default theme, this will add a 'Share' button on the top right of each page.

 ## Customising logos